soreana/Instagram-Follower/README.md

 # Instagram Follower
-This project aimed to provide api for Instagram functionality like follow and unfollow users using Selenium.
-Until now it can login and follow, unfollow users in Instagram.
+This project aimed to provide api for Instagram functionality like follow and unfollow.
+It has login, follow and unfollow functionality.

  To run this project you should:
  * Download Selenium: curl -O http://selenium-release.storage.googleapis.com/3.7/selenium-server-standalone-3.7.1.jar